davekinkead/big-data-and-democracy/third-time-lucky.md

 6. Bad actors need not change peoples from antagonists to protagonists

-It should be made clear here that demagogues and sophists don't need to radically shift the beliefs of citizens from one side of an issue to the other in order to subvert the epistemic value of democracy....
+It should be made clear here that demagogues and sophists don't need to change the voting patterns of large swaths of the citizenry in order to subvert the epistemic value of democracy.
+Small shifts at the margins are often sufficient.
+Trump's 2016 win for example, was decided by fewer than 100,000 votes across three key states of Michigan, Pennsylvania, and Wisconsin (@fec2016).

-  - increasing voter turnout amongst protagonistic voters
-  - suppressing voter turnout amongst antagonistic voters
-  - shifting voter preference amongst undecided voters
-  - undermining confidence in the legitimacy of democratic outcomes
+Neither do they need to radically shift the beliefs of the citizenry from one side of an issue to the other.
+Empiric research suggests that it is very difficult to change voting behaviour of citizens who already identify with a party or issue (@cite).
+Despite our cognitive flaws, and often because of them, it is difficult to alter entrenched beliefs (@cite belief preservation).
+Instead, demagogues and sophists can undermine epistemic democracy in four key ways: increasing voter turnout amongst protagonistic voters; suppressing voter turnout amongst antagonistic voters; shifting voter preference amongst undecided voters; and undermining confidence in the legitimacy of democratic outcomes

+  - examples?
-    - both foreign powers and oligarchs
+  - both foreign powers and oligarchs?

 ## Act II - The Network & The Demos